jhowtan/gek2000/week11.md

 b.
 Why have the interpretations changed and evolved since the 1950s?

 ---

-25 Years: Progressive Era / Jazz Age / Great Depression / New Deal
+*25 Years: Progressive Era / Jazz Age / Great Depression / New Deal*

 ## PATTERNS OF HISTORICAL EXPLANATION (HISTORIOGRAPHY)

-**Schlesinger**: American history as a cyclical pattern ("a con- tinuing shift in national involvement, between public purpose and pri vate interest")
+**Schlesinger**: American history as a cyclical pattern ("a continuing shift in national involvement, between public purpose and private interest")

 * Predictability of a cyclical pattern is to cope with the unpredictability of the rise and fall.
 * People find difficulty in coping with change (esp with sudden changes)